beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 	</transformedParameter>
 ```

-Next, we need to create the actual epoch structure for the rates by pasting the following rateEpochBranchRates after the transformedParameter blocks:
+Next, we need to create the actual epoch structure for the rates by pasting the following 'rateEpochBranchRates' after the 'transformedParameter' blocks:

 ```
 	<rateEpochBranchRates id="epochRates">